Sunrise at Burning Man, Black Rock City, in 2019

 Sunrise Through the Rochester Trees

-March 5, 2021By Focal NomadBLOG, SUNRISE SERIES
+March 5, 2021By Focal NomadBLOG, Posts, SUNRISE SERIES

 Photos taken and words written in January 2019; Rochester, NY.